StanfordHCI/datavore/README.md

 analytics or visualization applications.
 Datavore consists of an in-memory column-oriented database implemented using standard JavaScript arrays.
 The system provides support for filtering and group-by aggregation queries.
-When run within a modern, optimized JavaScript environment, Datavore can complete queries over million element data tables at interactive (sub-100ms) rates.
+When run within an optimized JavaScript environment, Datavore can complete queries over million element data tables at interactive (sub-100ms) rates.

 ### Getting Started